CULTIVATING CHANGE

 $430 Billion

-Cost to transition to agroecological and regenerative food systems
+The cost to transition to agroecological and regenerative food systems

 $44 Billion